-The minimum weights (without rider and/or passenger) of the Trial motorcycles are:
+The minimum weights (without rider and/or passenger, with all operational fluids) of the Trial motorcycles are:

-• For Class 125: 67 kg

-For Class OPEN: 69 kg

-except where otherwise specified (see Art.
+- For Classes 50 and Trial125: 67 kg - For Classes Trial2 and TrialGP: 69 kg except where otherwise specified (see Art.
 01.50 for Group J: Powered Electric Vehicles).